 Why fecal egg counts and targeted deworming will benefit your horse and maybe even your wallet:

-For those 65-75% of adult horses with low egg counts (500 eggs per gram or less), twice yearly deworming, once in the spring with an ivermectin product and again in the fall with an ivermectin-praziquantel product.
+For those 65-75% of adult horses with low egg counts (500 eggs per gram or less), twice-yearly deworming, once in the spring with an ivermectin product and again in the fall or after the first frost with an ivermectin-praziquantel product.
 The main reason we recommend treating these horses is that tapeworms will not show up on fecal egg counts.
 Praziquantel is effective against tapeworms.

 That leaves another 25% of horses that are high egg shedders (501 eggs per gram or higher).
 These horses are responsible for about 80% of the total egg contamination on a farm and may need to be treated 3-4 times per year.